Introduction to Internship - A step-by-step Guide

 Interns many not exceed 20% of full-time teachers employed at a participating school.
 Further, student schedules must ensure that secondary school students are not assigned to more than one intern teacher in a given academic term.

-Once you know what you want to teach, review our related credential program information at csumb.edu/teach.
+Once you know what you want to teach, review our related credential program information at csumb.edu/teach and reach out to our program personnel if you have questions.

 Single Subject or Multiple Subject Internship Pathway